tos-kamiya/slothx/README.md

 ```

 ## How It Works

+The installation process with **Slothx** goes through the following steps:

 1. **Script Analysis**: **Slothx** uses Python's `ast` module to parse the script and extract all `import` statements.
 It checks for the existence of a `main` function in the script.
 2. **Dependency Detection**: It creates a temporary virtual environment to differentiate between standard library modules and third-party packages.
 Third-party packages are identified as those that cannot be imported in a clean virtual environment.